dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 System Preferences -> Software Update -> Advanced -> Disable "Download new updates when available".

+## Can I update to macOS betas?

+If you are feeling brave and don't mind having to possibly recover your system.
+However, be advised that no help will be given in situations where a beta was installed.

 ## Can I downgrade macOS while keeping data?